Locations:

 The hormones that your body produces, like estrogen and progesterone, help regulate your menstrual cycle, including how heavy your periods are.
 Having a condition that causes your hormones to become imbalanced can lead to heavy period bleeding.
 Causes include:

-Weighing more than your ideal body weight can interfere with your body's hormone production and lead to heavy menstrual bleeding, too.
+Weighing more than your ideal body weight can interfere with your body’s hormone production and lead to heavy menstrual bleeding, too.
+Talk to your healthcare provider about your ideal body weight and if this could be contributing to heavy periods.

-Non-cancerous growths in your uterus
+Noncancerous growths in your uterus

 Benign growths in your uterus and conditions that cause cells in your uterus to grow improperly can cause heavy menstrual bleeding, too.
 Causes include: